Article: The cost of cancer care and impact of financial hardship on treatment

 High treatment costs have other negative consequences as well: they contribute to patients not following their care plans and poorer clinical outcomes.

 - 8% of cancer patients delayed or omitted care due to expenses.

 - 4% of cancer patients chose alternative treatments due to cost.

-Rebecca Sedjo, PhD and colleagues conducted a retrospective analysis of adherence to aromatase inhibitor treatment among commercially insured postmenopausal breast cancer patients: 23% of the women did not adhere to their prescribed treatment.
+Rebecca Sedjo, PhD and colleagues conducted a analysis of adherence to aromatase inhibitor treatment among commercially insured postmenopausal breast cancer patients: 23% of the women did not adhere to their prescribed treatment.
 Out-of-pocket cost was one of the factors that was associated with non-adherence.

-Stephanie Wheeler, PhD and colleagues from the University of North Carolina studied financial burden in 1,000 women with metastatic breast cancer.
+Stephanie Wheeler, PhD and colleagues from the University of North Carolina studied financial burden in 1,000 women with breast cancer.
 Among participants:

 - 54% stopped or refused treatment due to cost.

 - 30% were uninsured (about twice the national average).